burakkiymaz/recipe/README.md

 # English

-This program is formats a website by using the data entered.
+This programs formats a website by using the data entered.

 	Notes